Friday, April 30, 2010

 wrangles of rubber and locked horns of iron.

-almost invisible commuters shrivel to fret,
+the almost-invisible commuters shrivel to fret,

-hunkered down in their cube-laden algebra,
+hunkered down in line-laden algebras,

-afraid of the freedom from the sky.
+afraid of the freedom in the sky.

-all those secret desires,
+so many secret desires,

-prolific and censored as rain,
+as prolific and ignored as rain,

-gush down into buried pipes,
+they gush down into buried pipes,

-dead ends, paper trails,
+dead ends, paper trails, time clocks,

-the rootlike grasp of money.
+the rooting snouts of money.

 nothing at all.